CTSI KL2 Training Grants

 Email completed applications as a single PDF file (<4MB) to email@example.com by 5 p.m. on Dec.
 22.

-There was an information session describing the program and application process on Tuesday, November 8, 2016 in CTRB 2161.
-Interviews will be scheduled in February 2017.
-The new KL Scholar(s) will be named with an anticipated start date in April, 2017.
+Interviews will be scheduled in February 2018.
+The new KL Scholar(s) will be named with an anticipated start date in April, 2018.

 For more information, contact: